Fredrick-Tam/Code2040APIChallenge/README.md

 # Code2040APIChallenge
 This repository contains my code I used to solve the Code2040 API challenge.
-Solutions are written in Java :)
+Solutions are written in Java and Python :)